Actively Recruiting

 - Male and female patients aged 18 or older

-- Patients who have had pelvic exenteration or abdominoperineal excision at participating sites with complete data
+- Patients who have undergone pelvic exenteration or abdominoperineal excision at participating sites with complete data (work package 1)

-- Patients scheduled for pelvic exenteration or abdominoperineal excision at participating sites
+- Patients undergoing pelvic exenteration or abdominoperineal excision at participating sites (work package 2)

-- Patients who have already had pelvic exenteration or abdominoperineal resection and can speak English
+- Patients who have had pelvic exenteration or abdominoperineal resection and can speak English (work package 3)

 You will not qualify if you...

-- Patients eligible but unfit, who decline, or are not offered abdominoperineal excision or pelvic exenteration surgery
+- Patients who are eligible but unfit, decline, or are not offered abdominoperineal excision or pelvic exenteration surgery

-- Patients unable to complete questionnaires over the telephone or online with a researcher
+- Patients unable to complete questionnaires by telephone or online with a researcher

 - Patients unable or unwilling to provide informed consent

-- Patients who are prisoners or offenders supervised by probation services
+- Patients who are prisoners or under probation supervision

 AI-Screening